Most personal finance advice focuses on spending less, but finding ways to earn more money can help you reach your financial goals faster. Here’s why.

 I didn’t have to pay for rent or food.
 My only necessary monthly expenses were gas and car insurance (plus all the minimum debt payments).
 Of course, I wanted SOME money to have a little fun each month, but the fact was that I barely had enough to cover my debt payments, let alone accelerate my repayment progress.

-I could’ve cut out every penny of “fun” spending I did in my limited spare time – the occasional dinner and drinks with friends – but I simply wasn’t able to completely cut this out (because I knew from experience, overexerting my will day in and day out only led me to later screw up in an even bigger way).
+I could’ve cut out every penny of “fun” spending I did in my limited – the occasional dinner and drinks with friends – but I simply wasn’t able to completely cut this out (because I knew from experience, overexerting my will day in and day out only led me to later screw up in an even bigger way).

 I had reached my expense floor.
 I couldn’t (or, at least, wasn’t willing) to cut my expenses anymore.